 Hiding the outdoor unit of your air conditioning system can be difficult.
 While it doesn’t really fit aesthetically with the rest of your home, you don’t want to make it worse by building a housing unit that doesn’t aesthetically fit either.
 Plus, do you go big or do you go home when you are trying to find a way to hide your air conditioning unit?
 Basically, do you go for something a little more minimal or something a little more in your face?
 At the end of the day, a lot of these decisions should be up to your own personal tastes and preferences, but there are a few things you should know before you implement a plan to hide your air conditioning unit.
 Here are five DIY tips for hiding your air conditioning unit, so get ready to go to the hardware store so you can buy all of the materials you are going to need.

 - Make sure that you don’t bury your air conditioning unit.
 What you really don’t want to do is build a housing unit for your air conditioner and then realize that you can’t open it up.
 When it comes down to it, you want to be able to open your air conditioner unit for ac repair services winter park fl and basic air conditioning maintenance.
 If you seal your air conditioning unit, it could cost more money to dismantle the entire compartment.

 - Don’t use an air conditioner cover when the air conditioner or heater is on.
-In the wintertime – if your air conditioner is on and you are using it to heat your home through heat pump technology – you want to make sure that you don’t cause a carbon monoxide leak, which can happen, especially if you use fuel to power the heater.
+In the wintertime – if your air conditioner is on and you are using it to heat your home through heat pump technology – Minneapolis air duct cleaning advises you to make sure that you don’t cause a carbon monoxide leak, which can happen, especially if you use fuel to power the heater.
 One of the most important facts about carbon monoxide is that it is odorless and colorless, which means that it is totally invisible and very dangerous – even deadly.